cb-ci/ci-hahs/README.md

 ## Note:

-The availability zone `us-east-1a` is references in the scripts.
+The availability zone `us-east-1a` is referenced in the scripts.
 If you are on another one, please replace it.
 * TODO: replace AZ with a variable